Jamaican Recipes are to a large extent based on the cooking of African cultures, but in

 Jerk Seasoning Recipe - good for pork, chicken, fish.
 Add to any meat or fish dish to spice it up.
 Try making Jerk Sausages or Jerk Burgers.

-Jamaican Stew Chicken - similar to a Brown Stew Chicken, contributed by Bashful Suzy.
+Jamaican Stew Chicken - a Brown Stew Chicken, contributed by Bashful Suzy.

-Jamaican Festival - goes perfectly with Ackee and Salt Fish, or Fry Fish, or Mackerel Run Down.
+Jamaican Festival - perfect with Ackee & Salt Fish, or Fry Fish, or Mackerel Run Down.